dvega920/CS-305_SNHU-Software_Security/README.md

 ## What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

-The resources, tools and coding practices I used that helped me in this project was NIST.gov, OWASP Dependency check.
+The resources, tools and coding practices I used that helped me in this project was NIST.gov, and OWASP Dependency Check.
 I haven't had too much exposure to Java but as I progress through this degree program, I am introduced to new tools and resources that I didn't know existed.
 The NIST.gov website was a wealth of knowledge about vulnerabilities and the OWASP Dependency Check tool really helped to streamline the identification of these vulnerabilities.
 It may not provide all the vulnerabilities of the project but certainly enough to implement some useful security features.

 ## Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?